Getty Images/iStockphoto

 Many organizations with high customer loyalty have lower profit margins because they offer products at low prices.
 However, these organizations typically make large numbers of sales, which makes up for the low margin.

 Conversely, many organizations with brand loyalty have higher profit margins because their customers respect the brand and its values over prices.
 These organizations can charge premium prices for products because loyal customers are willing to pay.
-However, some organizations with high brand loyalty may sell fewer products and services than organizations with high customer loyalty.
+However, some organizations with high brand loyalty might sell fewer products and services than organizations with high customer loyalty.